BarryDigby/CRT_workshop/docs/source/containers/docker.rst

     This is fairly tedious, you have to perform a dry-run locall first before providing the instructions to the ``Dockerfile``.

-Let's pretend that ``Bowtie2`` is not available via the ``anaconda repository`` - go to the Github repository containing the latest release: `https://github.com/BenLangmead/bowtie2<https://github.com/BenLangmead/bowtie2>`_
+Let's pretend that ``Bowtie2`` is not available via the Anaconda repository - go to the Github repository containing the latest release: `https://github.com/BenLangmead/bowtie2 <https://github.com/BenLangmead/bowtie2>`_

 1. Download the lastest release ``v2.4.4``.